jshear-crypto/rocketpool-beta-dashboard/README.md

 # Rocket Pool Pyrmont Beta Dashboard
 Welcome to the Rocket Pool beta dashboard!
 This dashboard can be used to get updates on the nodes in the Rocket Pool network.
-The dashboard is currently being hosted on https://rocketpoolbetadashboard.000webhostapp.com/
+The dashboard is currently being hosted on http://rocketpoolbetadashboard.000webhostapp.com/

 In its current implementation, the dashboard gets the state of the Rocket Pool network using Eth1 and Eth2 nodes that you can specify.
 It is recommended that you either run the dashboard on the same LAN as your nodes, or use an SSH tunnel to access them remotely.
 You should not expose your nodes APIs to the public.

 Note: Currently, only Geth and Lighthouse are supported.
 Prysm should work in theory if its RESTful endpoint is enabled, but I haven't had a chance to look into startup flags for Prysm or do any testing.
 If anyone wants to play around with Prysm or Infura, feel free to contribute :) I'll try to add Prysm support soon, but using the dashboard with Infura is probably a bad idea because it will eat up requests.

+Other note: Since the Geth node requires a standard WebSocket connection and not a Secure WebSocket connection, the dashboard must be accessed using http, not https.

 ## Updating Geth and Lighthouse to allow API calls
 In order for the dashboard to get the data from the nodes, the nodes need to be updated to expose their API (again, you do not need to expose the ports to the public, they should either be restricted to the LAN or an SSH tunnel should be used).